tiprankstipranks

 ACES Summary

 The ALPS Clean Energy ETF (ACES) follows the CIBC Atlas Clean Energy Index and focuses on companies involved in renewable energy, such as solar, wind, and other clean power technologies.
-It mainly holds U.S. and Canadian stocks across technology, utilities, and industrials.
-Well-known names in the fund include Tesla and Albemarle.
-Someone might invest in ACES to seek long-term growth while supporting the global shift toward cleaner energy and to get diversified exposure to many clean energy companies at once.
-A key risk is that clean energy stocks can be very volatile and can go up and down sharply with market and policy changes.
+It mainly holds U.S. and Canadian stocks across utilities, technology, and industrials.
+Well-known names in the fund include Rivian Automotive and First Solar.
+Someone might invest in ACES to seek long-term growth while supporting the global shift toward cleaner energy and gaining diversification within the clean energy theme.
+A key risk is that clean energy stocks can be very volatile and may rise or fall sharply with changes in energy policy and market sentiment.

 How much will it cost me?The ALPS Clean Energy ETF (ACES) has an expense ratio of 0.55%, meaning you’ll pay $5.50 per year for every $1,000 invested.
 This is higher than average because it’s a specialized, actively managed fund focused on the renewable energy sector, which typically involves more research and management costs compared to passively managed funds.